How Florida homestead exemption: Tax Relief in 2025

 How much Homeowners will save?

 Homeowners, especially in expensive areas like Broward County, will benefit most from Amendment 5.
-Initial savings may be modest—around $10 to $15 annually—but these could grow as inflation skyrockets.
+Initial savings may be modest around $10 to $15 annually but these could grow as inflation skyrockets, especially as inflation and interest rates continue shifting.

 For properties valued between $50,000 and $75,000, the amendment’s inflation exemption could provide substantial relief, saving homeowners hundreds of dollars annually.